48th National Film Awards: Silver Lotus Award

+Citation: For effectively capturing the spirit of the legendary Marathi theatre personality Balgandharv, the singer, well known for his portrayal of women characters.

 Best Writing on Cinema

 The stated mission of awards is to encourage the study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Bharathi Pradhan was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: